Social Media Support

 Only post images on social media that you have permission to use, including those from fans.
 Many times followers will send photos.
 It is always worth a direct message to ensure it permissible to use the media on your channel.

-The Office of University Communications maintains a collection of Boston College stock images available to the BC communication.
+The Office of University Communications maintains a collection of Boston College stock images available to the BC community.
 BC credentials are required to login and VPN is required if off campus.

-Many of us are not Photoshop gurus but graphics continue to become a growing part of the social media landscape.
+Many of us are not Photoshop gurus but graphics and video are now part of the social media landscape.
 Here are some useful tools to make stunning social graphics (and beyond) that are easy to use:

 There is a lot of information about social media out there.
 If you are interested in keeping up with the trends and changes, have a specific question, or are looking for vaulable insight, these blogs (some with newsletters) can provide a wealth of knowledge.